RolandSall/VolunteerFinder/README.md

 The only requirement that you might need to build this application is to install Lombok Plugin to avoid seeing error before runtime.

+# Firebase

+The application uses a Real-Time database using Firebase

 Project Description: